 Stay 1 night in Nelson.

 The first day of the Abel Tasman Coast Walk!
 You will be picked up from your accommodation in Nelson; and travel to Motueka for a welcome briefing.
 Then it’s all aboard the Vista Cruise for a safe, fast and comfortable cruise along the National Park coastline.
 Disembark in Totaranui, where you will start your walk through mature beech and rata forest and along secluded golden beaches to the tidal inlet at Awaroa.
 Walk or take a boat across the inlet to the Meadowbank Homestead, where you’ll be welcomed with pre-dinner drinks and fine food.
-Walk 2 hours (approx 6 km / 3.7 miles).
+Walk for 2 hours (approximately 6 km / 3.7 miles).